-When looking to purchase a water filter that removes lead for your home, you’ll need to ask your self a few questions, like if you want all of the water filtered or just the kitchen sink.
-You will also need to know if you need a multi-stage filter and what the benefits of each type are.
+When looking to purchase a water filter that removes lead for your home, you’ll need to decide if you want all of the water filtered or just the water from the kitchen sink.
+You will also need to know if you need a multi-stage filter and the benefits of each type.

-We’ve chosen seven different brands to review for you so you can see what the differences are.
-We’ll list the pros and cons and tell you about the features it provides and anything else that might be interesting.
-We’ve also included a short buyer’s guide, where we discuss how these filters work and what parts are essential to clean water.
+We’ve chosen seven brands to review for you so you can see the differences.
+We’ll list the pros and cons and tell you about the features they provide and anything else that might be interesting.
+We’ve also included a short buyer’s guide, where we discuss how the filters work and which parts are essential to clean water.

 A Quick Comparison of Our Favorites